-6.45 Depart for the ferry crossing to the North Bank, taking along a packed breakfast from Red Chilli.
+06.45 Cross over on the bridge to the north bank of the Nile, taking along a packed breakfast from Red Chilli.
 Enjoy a 4-hour game drive around the Buligi game tracks, which stretch between the Victoria and Albert Niles, and down to the Nile-Lake Albert Delta.
 Most of the park’s game and birdlife can be viewed from here, but please note – nothing is guaranteed!

-11.00 Take the ferry back to the South Bank and enjoy lunch and a well-deserved break at Red Chilli Rest Camp.
+11.00 Cross back to the south bank and enjoy lunch and a well deserved break at Red Chilli Rest Camp.

 12.00 Exiting the park by midday, you will now make your way towards Kidepo Valley National park stopping at a local restaurant in Kitgum for lunch (or alternatively taking along a packed lunch from Red Chilli if you prefer).